seenjey07/NimbusAirways/README.md

    rails db:create
    rails db:migrate

-   # Optional, if you will utilized seeds on the seeds.rb
+   # Optional: if you will utilized seeds on the seeds.rb.
+You may uncomment the seed generation
    rails db:seed
    ```